siberianfox/g2wiki/Flashing-with-Node-SAM-Ba-Utility-in-OSX.md

 ![](https://c1.staticflickr.com/5/4388/36654186324_b987109e4c_c.jpg)

 ## Installing node-sam-ba
 Installing is pretty simple.
-Change to the sam-node-ba directory and then issue the npm command to download and install all needed dependencies.<br>
+Change to the node-sam-ba directory and then issue the npm command to download and install all needed dependencies.<br>
 **Type:**
 `cd node-sam-ba`<br>
 `npm install`<br><br>